 Intensive Care Unit, *Cardiology Department, Guven Hospital, Ankara, Turkey

-Case Report: We describe a case of Streptococcus alactolyticus infective endocarditis complicated by bacteriemia.
-A 64-year-old male with a previous history of coronary artery bypass grafting surgery applied to our cardiology outpatient clinic with complaints of dyspnea, fever, confusion and an apical holosystolic murmur.
+Case Report: We describe a case of Strepotoccocus alactolyticus bacteriemia complicated by infective endocarditis.
+A 64-year-old male with a previous history of coronary artery bypass grafting applied to our cardiology outpatient clinic with complaints of dyspnea, fever, confusion and an apical holosystolic murmur.
 He was admitted to the intensive care unit.
 Transthoracic and transesophageal echocardiography showed the presence vegetation on the aortic valve.
 S. alactolyticus was detected on serial blood cultures.
-The patient was first treated with intensive antimicrobial therapy, and then, mitral and aortic valve replacements with uneventful follow-up.
+The patient was first treated with intensive antimicrobial therapy, and then underwent mitral and aortic valve replacements with uneventful follow-up.

 Conclusion: Streptococcus alactolyticus infective endocarditis has only been reported previously in one patient.
 More information is certainly needed for diagnosis and treatment of patients infected with Streptococcus alactolyticus.

 Streptococcus alactolyticus is a particular subspecies grouped under streptococcal bovis/Streptococcal equinus complex (SBSEC) (1, 2).
 This complex contains non-beta hemolytic streptococcus and Lancefield group D streptococci.
 They are commensal colonizers of human and animal gastrointestinal tract and act as opportunistic pathogens (3).

 S. alactolyticus has been isolated from intestinal flora of pigs, chicken, cows, pigeons and dogs (4, 5).
 Human infections caused by S. alactolyticus are extremely rare.
 Herein, we describe a rare case of bacterial infective endocarditis (IE) caused by S. alactolyticus.